 Since our customers typically have customers of their own, some of our customers have asked us for a new API endpoint to service delete and export requests so that they can easily fulfill DSR requests with multiple vendors.
 This is obviously a big investment, and for the moment we have opted not to do that.
 The truth is we simply don’t know how many of these request we will receive.

 GDPR law states that DSR requests have to be fulfilled within 30 days of the request being received.
-So we are, instead, committing to our customers that we will respond to their DSR requests within 7 days of receiving the request.
+So we are committing to our customers that we will respond to their DSR requests without undue delay, thus enabling them to respond to their customers who have made this request within the 30 days required by GDPR.
 That should give our customers plenty of time to respond to their customers if/when they receive such requests.

 Whatever way you choose to go, this is another important aspect to thing through for GDPR.